Kurulucifer/tampermonkey-scripts/README.md

 ## Known Issues

 - Using wideKokoGacha multiple times in a text-only message only shows one wideKokoGacha.
 - wideKokoGacha does not have any spacing between it and adjacent text/emotes.
+- ABOBA Exterminator doesn't work on VODs initially but only after a refresh after opening the VOD chat.

 ## Changelog